Claude Code source leaked via npm packaging error, Anthropic confirms

 The anatomy of a packaging error

 To understand how this happened, one must look at the mechanics of modern software development.
-The error occurred within the npm (Node Package Manager) ecosystem, the default package manager for the JavaScript runtime environment Node.js.
-Npm is the world's largest software registry, hosting millions of open-source packages that developers use as building blocks for their applications.
+The error occurred within a software packaging system, which developers use to bundle and distribute code.
+These systems often rely on public registries that host millions of open-source packages that developers use as building blocks for their applications.

 Anthropic's statement points to a "release packaging issue."
 This type of error typically occurs in one of a few ways:

-• Misconfigured Ignore Files: Developers use a file, often named .npmignore, to specify which files and directories should *not* be included when a package is bundled for publication.
+• Misconfigured Ignore Files: Developers use special "ignore" files to specify which files and directories should *not* be included when a package is bundled for publication.
 A simple mistake, such as omitting a path to an internal source code directory, can cause sensitive files to be swept up into the final public package.

-• Public vs. Private Registry Confusion: Many organizations maintain a private npm registry for their internal, proprietary packages.
-A developer or an automated CI/CD (Continuous Integration/Continuous Deployment) pipeline could accidentally be configured to publish a package to the public npm registry instead of the intended private one.
+• Public vs. Private Registry Confusion: Many organizations maintain a private package registry for their internal, proprietary packages.
+A developer or an automated CI/CD (Continuous Integration/Continuous Deployment) pipeline could accidentally be configured to publish a package to the public registry instead of the intended private one.

 • CI/CD Pipeline Flaw: Automated build and deployment pipelines are standard practice, but a misconfiguration in the pipeline's script can lead to unintended consequences.
 An error in a deployment script could easily bypass checks and balances designed to prevent such a leak.